someparty/someparty/source/about.html.markdown

 ##Acknowledgements

-This project couldn't have been launched without the support of [these folks](/acknowledgements/).
+I couldn't have launched this project without the support of [these folks](/acknowledgements/).

-In 2011 and 2012, a nascent version of this project emerged as a short-lived Ontario-focused [podcast](https://itunes.apple.com/ca/podcast/some-party-punknews.org-ontario/id488545346?mt=2) issued through Punknews.org.
-While I've yet to delete the feed, you are actively encouraged to ignore it.